The Best Practices Businesses Are Using To Beat Content Fatigue

 GIF marketing leverages the power of engaging visuals, while catering to our increasingly short attention span.
 Better still, GIFs are much more engaging than static images.
 It’s in our nature to immediately pay attention to anything that’s moving.

 Brands have found a number of ways to use these to stand out.
-For instance, a GIF can be a thumbnail for a video embedded into an email, providing an engaging preview that encourages customers to click to play — perfect for optimizing your email campaign.
+For instance, a GIF can be a thumbnail for a video embedded into an email, providing an engaging preview that boosts click-through rates and encourages customers to click to play — perfect for optimizing your email campaign.

-GIFs can also make your social media campaign more engaging.
-Check out this drool-worthy GIF from Ihop as an example.
+GIFs can also make your social media posts and campaigns more engaging.
+Check out this drool-worthy GIF from IHOP as an example.

 Emojis Are 🔥